-The City will continue to support funding for the warming shelter which is operated by Salvation Army.
+The City will continue to support funding for the warming shelter which had been operated by Salvation Army.
 The warming shelter is operated from November 1 through March 30.
 Individuals who are chronically homeless often use the warming shelter during the winter season.
 These individuals typically refuse the services of the permanent shelters.
 By providing the warming shelter, staff will have the opportunity to offer supportive services/case management and provide shelter.
+At the end of March 2020, Salvation Army indicated they will no longer operate the warming shelter.
+The City, along with the United Way, are reaching out to community partners, including faith based organizations, to identify possible options to provide this service going forward and what role partners can play to support each other.